gdsge/gdsge.github.io/_sources/example/safe_assets/safe_assets.rst.txt

 `Weil (1990) <https://www.jstor.org/stable/2937817?seq=1#metadata_info_tab_contents>`_, which is a common preference specification in the asset pricing and macro finance literature.
 The example also demonstrates that the solution method can handle ill-behaved equilibrium systems robustly: in the context of `Barro et al. (2017) <https://www.nber.org/papers/w20652>`_, when the risk aversion level is set very high
-(e.g., with coefficient of Relative Risk Aversion up to 100), the traditional nested fixed point solution method becomes unstable, since agents' portfolio choice becomes super sensitive to the pricing function.
+(e.g., with coefficient of relative risk aversion up to 100), the traditional nested fixed point solution method becomes unstable, since agents' portfolio choice becomes very sensitive to the pricing function.
 Nevertheless, the toolbox, which solves the equilibrium as one single system of equations, can handle such parameterization fairly easily and uncovers novel theoretical results.